Mr. A. Macaulay – Head of Department

 The science department’s vision is to engage young people in science and develop scientists of the future.
 To create a stimulating and exciting learning experience where the teaching is both challenging and supportive; to empower students to learn independently and achieve to the very best of their ability.
 We wish to offer the highest standards including quality accommodation, state of the art resources and a safe, comfortable learning environment.

-Our Key Stage Three course is tailor made by our teachers to suit the ability and to motivate our students.
-The course includes a variety of topics based on science issues (e.g. living a healthy life, safety on the roads) blended with skill based topics linked to “How Science Works” objectives (e.g. writing in science, creating an argument, discussion and team work skills)
+Our Key Stage 3 course (Year 7 and Year 8) is tailor made by our teachers to suit the ability of our students and to motivate them to achieve their potential.
+The course includes a variety of topics based on science issues (e.g. Exercise, Periodic Table, Stilettos and Astronauts) blended with skill based topics linked to “How Science Works” objectives

 1. Triple Science